 We lodge at the Morning Star Children’s Home, an orphanage we know well in the town of Kiambu.
 This orphanage is home to 42 children, ranging in age from 18 months to 18 years.
 Reah and her husband Francis provide the loving atmosphere and are considered family.
 Once on property we supply you with a place to stay, a bed in a dorm setting and three meals a day, including clean water and local ground transportation.
 The cost for this is typically $75 per day.
 This is dependent on the number of people participating each week.
 This per diem is exclusive of the cost of your individual airfares, which you arrange on your own.

 During your stay in Kenya, we will visit different orphanages and schools around Nairobi on a variety of projects, such as greenhouse and chicken coop builds, water well digging and water tank installations.
 Additionally, together we create workshops for the children, such as art, music, reading, coloring and the like.
-We schedule a free day during which you can visit a nearby animal reserve for a nominal entrance fee.
+We schedule a free day during which you can visit a nearby animal reserve, or an elephant orphanage, for a nominal entrance fee.